First plant-powered IoT sensor sends signal to space

 Combining the innovative energy harvesting technology developed by Plant-e with the extremely power efficient devices from Lacuna Space, these devices are completely self-sustainable and operate independent from sunlight, day and night.

-The Internet of Things (IoT) prototype device, developed by the two companies, uses the electricity generated by living plants to transmit LoRa® messages about air humidity, soil moisture, temperature, cell voltage and electrode potential straight to Lacuna’s satellite.
+The Internet of Things (IoT) prototype device, developed by the two companies, uses the electricity generated by living plants to transmit LoRaWAN® messages about air humidity, soil moisture, temperature, cell voltage and electrode potential straight to Lacuna’s satellite.
 Future applications can be found in critical data gathering from agricultural land, rice fields or other aquatic environments without the need for any external energy sources.
 The pilot service is supported by the ARTES programme from the European Space Agency (ESA).

 “At ESA we are very enthusiastic about this demonstration that combines biotechnology and space technology,” said Frank Zeppenfeldt who works on future satellite communication systems in ESA.
 “A number of new opportunities for satellite-based Internet-of-Things will be enabled by this.”